-As discussed in more detail below, we did not achieve our annual adjusted EBITDA objectives for 2017 but we did attain our three year excess cash performance objectives.
-As a result, and consistent with our pay for performance philosophy, none of our named executive officers and members of senior management received bonus awards under our 2017 annual bonus plan but named executive officers and members of senior management that participated in our 2015 to 2017 performance share long-term incenitive award program did receive shares of common stock as payment for performance under that three-year program.
+As discussed in more detail below, we did not achieve our annual adjusted EBITDA objectives for 2018 but we did attain our three-year excess cash performance objectives for 2016 to 2018 at a level between target and maximum.
+As a result, and consistent with our pay for performance philosophy, none of our named executive officers and members of senior management received bonus awards under our 2018 annual bonus plan but named executive officers and members of senior management that participated in our 2016 to 2018 performance share long-term incentive award program did receive shares of common stock as payment for performance under that three-year program.